QuillPusher/QP_Drafts/garima/roofit.md

 - `buildCall()` helps build a function call.
 Requires the fully qualified name (`RooFit::Detail::EvaluateFuncs::gaussianEvaluate`) of the function.
-When this external `buildCall()` function is called, internally, the `getResult()` function is called on the input Roofit objects (e.g., x, mean, sigma).
+When this external `buildCall()` function is called, internally, the `getResult()` function is called on the input RooFit objects (e.g., x, mean, sigma).
 That's the only way to propagate these upwards into the compute graph.

 **Example 2:** A more complicated example of a `translate()` function can be